eaglerock1337/marks.dev/site/code.md

 - short adventuring to gain exp and AP
 - questing for unlocking game content (and all other stuff you'll have to find out later)

 The game isn't complete enough for even a demo, but I'll post a link once I have something playable.
-In the meantime, here's the [GitHub page](https://github.com/eaglerock1337/tomeclicker) if you want to read more about the project!
+In the meantime, here's the [GitHub page](https://github.com/eaglerock1337/tomeclicker) if you want to read more.

 ## more code